 A number of years ago, the hospital acquired a "Vector Vision".
 This sophisticated piece of equipment is used for neuronavigational/computer-aided neurosurgery, enhancing the safety of selected surgical procedures.

-The Oncology Unit is a part of the GVI Oncology group run by a network of radiation oncologists.
+The Oncology Unit forms part of the GVI Oncology group run by a network of radiation oncologists.
 Radiotherapy and chemotherapy is available to patients, as well as emotional support from an oncology social worker.
-The equipment and treatment methods used are of international standards, and there is constant liaison between the Oncology Unit and referring doctors within the hospital, and with local general practitioners and community agencies.
+The equipment and treatment methods used are of international standards, and there is constant liaison between the Oncology Unit and referring doctors within the hospital, together with local general practitioners and community agencies.

 - Pre-admission centre